Travel Information Czech Republic

-The Czech Republic is a very beautiful country with a pleasant climate and incredibly diverse nature.
-There is a lot to see and plenty of activities that can turn your stay into an adventure.
-Of course, you can also relax.
+The Czech Republic is a very beautiful country with a pleasant climate and an incredibly diverse natural landscape.
+There is much to see and numerous activities that will turn your stay into an adventure.
+Of course, you can also simply relax.

 Key Facts at a Glance